 What kind of walls do you see on campus--in the dorms, between ND and the South Bend community, between individuals and groups, between students and faculty or staff?
 What would these same groups be like if the walls between them didn’t exist?
 What walls were we born with?
 What walls did you build yourself?
 Which walls have you straddled, feeling like you belong on both sides, while simultaneously on neither?
 What if instead of building walls, we built windows to see each other and doors to visit one another?
 Is it ever important to build walls?
 For our own safety?
 For our own protection?
 Do we build walls to keep ourselves in, or to keep others out?
 Think physically as well as metaphorically, and share your stories with us.

 The more we cast our walls down, the less we need them in the first place.

 Submissions are now open for 2019's Show Some Skin: Drop the Wall.
 Start writing!
 Go here to submit a monologue.

-For tips on writing monologues, check out Show Some Skin past director Lucas Garcia's video on the right.
+For tips on writing monologues, check out Show Some Skin past director Lucas Garcia's video below.